godotengine/godot-docs/classes/class_httprequest.rst

 Brief Description
 -----------------

-A Node with the ability to send HTTP requests.
+A node with the ability to send HTTP requests.

 Member Functions
 ----------------